Doctors warn of high incidence of kidney stones in summer

 In relation to cystitis, which is also favored by the heat and humidity typical of summer, it usually causes a feeling of a full bladder, urgency to urinate and burning in the urethral canal.

-Habits that can help prevent this condition include avoiding going for long periods without urinating; taking fluids in appropriate amounts; fight constipation; perform adequate intimate hygiene; practice physical exercises; and avoid staying in wet bathing suits for long periods.
+Habits that can help prevent this condition include avoiding going long periods without urinating; taking fluids in appropriate amounts; fight constipation; perform adequate intimate hygiene; practice physical exercises; and avoid standing in wet bathing suits for long periods.